 In the narrow streets, you’ll constantly see young guys delivering palettes of large boxes on wheeled carriers.
 These overheads contribute in part to the high taxes levied by the local government.

-The city is firmly on the “European Tour”, and attracts plenty of well-heeled visitors, notably Asians who are fast becoming the wealthiest tourists, popular with the Gondoliers.
+The city is firmly on the “European Tour”, and attracts plenty of well-heeled visitors (popular with the Gondoliers), notably Asians who are fast becoming the wealthiest tourists.

 ♦ Return Flight – €138